AliaksandrTsumarau/kubernetes-production-best-practices/application-development.md

 To configure the HPA to autoscale your app, you have to create a [HorizontalPodAutoscaler](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.16/#horizontalpodautoscaler-v1-autoscaling) resource, which defines what metric to monitor for your app.

 The HPA can monitor either built-in resource metric (CPU and memory usage of your Pods) or custom metrics.
-In the case of custom metrics, you are also responsible to collect and expose these metrics, which you can do, for example, with [Prometheus](https://prometheus.io/) and the [Prometheus Adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter).
+In the case of custom metrics, you are also responsible for collecting and exposing these metrics, which you can do, for example, with [Prometheus](https://prometheus.io/) and the [Prometheus Adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter).

 ### Don't use the Vertical Pod Autoscaler

 Analogous to the [Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), there exists the [Vertical Pod Autoscaler (VPA)](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler).

-The VPA can automatically adapt the resource requests and limits of your Pods, so that when a Pod needs more resources, it can get them.
+The VPA can automatically adapt the resource requests and limits of your Pods so that when a Pod needs more resources, it can get them.
 This can be useful for applications that can't be scaled horizontally (by adding or removing replicas).

 The VPA is currently in beta and is **not recommended for production**.
-Given that, and that most applications deployed to Kubernetes actually can be scaled horizontally, it is best to not use the VPA at the moment.
+Given that, and that most applications deployed to Kubernetes actually can be scaled horizontally, it is best not to use the VPA at the moment.

-### Don't use the Cluster Autoscaler unless you have extremely variable workloads
+### Don't use the Cluster Autoscaler unless you have variable workloads

 The [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) is another type of "autoscaler" (besides the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler)).